phaubertin/jinue/doc/syscalls/start-thread.md

 * `entry` is the address where code execution will start.
 * `stack_addr` is the initial stack pointer.
-* `sigmask` is the initial signal mask of the thread.
+* `sigset` is the initial set of blocked signals for the thread.

 ## Return Value